 An email address is also something to consider when choosing a name.
-Get a professional email (@yourcompany.com) with Google apps.
-Also get access to the top business tools, cloud storage, and business-grade security. - Try it for free
+Get a professional email system (@yourcompany.com) with Google's G Suite, which also comes with business tools for word processing and spreadsheets, all with business-grade security - Try it for free

 What is a Registered Agent?
 A registered agent is a person or business that agrees to send and receive legal papers on behalf of your LLC.
 Such papers include service of process of legal action (if you are sued) and state filings.

 Who can be a Registered Agent?
 The registered agent must be a resident of Nevada or a corporation authorized to transact business in Nevada.
 You may elect an individual within the company including yourself.

-Click here to learn more about the role of a registered agent, and why you may want to use a registered agent service.
+Click here to learn more about the role of a registered agent, and why you may wish to consider hiring a professional registered agent service.

-Important: If you're expanding your existing LLC to the State of California you are forming a Foreign LLC.
+Important: If you're expanding your existing LLC to the State of Nevada you are forming a Foreign LLC.
 Learn how.